 Successful aging is living without chronic, debilitating diseases and conditions that are typically associated with advancing age (coronary heart disease, diabetes, dementia, etc.).
 With an expanding aging population, identifying at risk individuals is key to prevention and promotion of successful aging.
 Dr. Barnes' research investigates potential risk factors for both cardiovascular disease and dementia.
 In addition, her studies will help identify therapeutic strategies that prevent or delay the onset of disease that will ultimately improve the quality of life in aging populations.

-- NSBRI Beginning Investigator Award, American Physiological Society, 2013
+- New Investigator Award, American Physiological Society, 2014

-- Caroline Tum-Suden/Hellebrandt Professional Opportunity Award, American Physiological Society, 2012
+- NSBRI Gravitational Beginning Investigator Award, American Physiological Society, 2013

-- Ruth L. Kirschstien Individual National Research Service Award (F32), National Institute of Aging, National Institute of Health, 2011-2013
+- Ruth L. Kirschstien National Research Service Award Individual Postdoctoral Fellowship Award (F32), National Institute of Aging, National Institutes of Health, 2011-2013

-- University Endowed Fellowship, The Graduate School, University of Texas at Austin, 2007-2009
+- University Endowed Fellowship, The University of Texas at Austin Graduate School, 2007-2009